 HOURS MAP

-East Coast Transmissions - Frequently Asked Questions
+East Coast Transmissions & Auto Repair - Frequently Asked Questions

 • When it comes to transmission leaks, engine checks, and other car repairs, you may be left with a lot of questions.
 East Coast Transmissions is a trusted transmission repair shop serving the Greensboro, High Point, Oak Ridge, Kernersville, Summerfield, and Browns Summit, NC areas, who can help answer your questions.
 We specialize in a wide range of transmission services to keep your vehicle running smoothly and offer new transmissions for those in need of a replacement.
 Not only that, but we provide comprehensive car repair and maintenance services, including engine repairs and engine checks.